 The largest fishpond is located in Pasong Camachile II occupying 5,000 square meters.
 It is noted that the sufficiency level for fish production is only 0.26 % with a total deficit of 5,303.88 metric tons.
 There are only 13.69 metric tons of fish production which is not enough to provide nourishment for a population of about 173,437.

-The municipality has 21 rice mills with drying pavements and 2 outdoor storage in Barangay Scholars Multi-Purpose Coop., Inc. The farms-to- market roads are passable.
+The City has 21 rice mills with drying pavements and 2 outdoor storage in Barangay Scholars Multi-Purpose Coop., Inc. The farms-to- market roads are passable.
 While the irrigation facilities seem adequate, it was observed that there are areas where irrigation is needed but no water is running through the facility.
 It has two (2) extension services office namely Farmers Training Center in Barangay San Juan and Municipal Seedbank/Nursery in Barangay Sampalucan.

 Information gathered show that General Trias has a total of 30 cooperatives which are considered vital partners in development.
 At present, cooperative strengthening and enhancement is continuously being carried out in the municipality covering pre-membership education, directorship training, financial management training and business opportunities training, as part of the Cooperative Strengthening and Enhancement Program of the Provincial Government.